SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 #### Post-installation checks

-To check if the bridge is running correctly run the following command:
+To check if the bridge is running correctly, run the following command:
 ```
 ps faux |grep automation-bridge
 ```